You know that feeling you get when your mom tells you to do one thing and your dad tells you to do the opposite, so you end up doing neither?

 He also explains that if you're not careful about the way you cook, resting can lead to excessive carryover cooking—the hot exterior of the steak essentially causes the cooler interior to overcook as the heat from the outside transfers inward.
 Over-resting will leave meat cold and fats rubbery.

-Finally, and perhaps most importantly, resting causes a steak to lose what meat guru Adam Perry Lang describes as the "alive and snappy" crust.
+Finally, and perhaps most importantly, resting causes a steak to lose what meat expert Adam Perry Lang describes as the "alive and snappy" crust.
 He has a good point.

 There's something magical about that crackling, crispy blend of rendered fat, salt, and juices that's characteristic of a steak coming straight off the grill or a prime rib coming out of the oven.
 Even I admit that I always pick off a scrap or two of that crispy fat before setting the meat aside to rest, and no, that crust does not get better with time: It's as good as it's gonna get right when you pull it from the heat.